Introduction

 3. Add a DGN Writer

-Set the Format to Bentley MicroStation Design (V8)
+- Format: Bentley MicroStation Design (V8)

-Click Ok to add the writer to the canvas when prompted, set the Level name to Labels.
+Click Ok to add the writer to the canvas when prompted, and set the Level name to Labels.

 Run the workspace and view the results